-As you probably know, the purpose of this blog is to disseminate stories of fascinating Voodoo memes, whether they are about colorful Voodoo paper dolls, horrible Voodoo movies, or cool Voodoo comics.
-We are intrigued by the sheer variety of topics that index Africana spirituality and its tropes of magic, strange powers, and racial otherness.
+As you probably know, the purpose of this blog is to disseminate stories of Voodoo memes, whether they are about colorful Voodoo paper dolls, horrible Voodoo movies, or cool Voodoo comics.
+We are intrigued by the sheer variety of topics that index Africana spirituality and magic, strange powers, and racial otherness.
 Still, we wonder, given its recombinations in popular culture, whether there is any substance to the thing that bears the name, Voodoo?

 Well then, read on.